Nowruz: Shia Islam

 It has been said that Musa al-Kadhim, the seventh Twelver Shia imam, has explained Nowruz and said: "In Nowruz God made a covenant with His servants to worship Him and not to allow any partner for Him.
 To welcome His messengers and obey their rulings.
 This day is the first day that the fertile wind blew and the flowers on the earth appeared.
 The archangel Gabriel appeared to the Prophet, and it is the day that Abraham broke the idols.
 The day Prophet Muhammad held Ali on his shoulders to destroy the Quraishie's idols in the house of God, the Kaaba."

 The day upon which Nowruz falls has been recommended as a day of fasting for Twelver Shia Muslims by Shia scholars, including Abu al-Qasim al-Khoei, Ruhollah Khomeini and Ali al-Sistani.
+However, Prominent Twelver clerics like the Ayatollahs Ruhollah Khomeini and Ali Khamenei have also disparaged the actual holiday of Nowruz, condemning its origins in Zoroastrianism.
 The day also assumes special significance for Shias as it has been said that it was on 16 March 632 AD, that the first Shia Imam, Ali, assumed the office of caliphate.
 Shia Imami Ismaili Muslims around the globe celebrate Nowruz as a religious festival.
 Special prayers and Majalis are arranged in Jamatkhanas.
 Special foods are cooked and people share best wishes and prayers with each other.

+In popular culture

+Nowruz is represented and also used as theme of rebirth and renewal in the 2023 Australian film Shayda, written, directed, and co-produced by Iranian-Australian filmmaker Noora Niasari.

+Nowruz has also been featured in many Iranian films, such as: